Psychopathic Progressives Guarantee Someone Will Get Killed

 NBA great Kevin McHale might have attended a Trump rally and must therefore never work again.
 Professors who don’t stick to the far-left agenda face immediate destruction.
 Hollywood doesn’t countenance conservatives and they have been silenced.
 Nancy Pelosi and Chuck Schumer remain silent on the issue.

 DHS Secretary Kristjen Nielsen was harassed by a Socialist group in a Mexican restaurant.
 The owner was pleased and a DoJ employee took part in the threatening protest.
-Mrs. Nielsen was also harassed at a her home by a small scary Marxist mob.
+Mrs. Nielsen was also harassed at her home by a small scary Marxist mob.

 Stephen Miller was cursed at in a restaurant and Sarah Sanders was told to leave a restaurant owned by Meryl Streep’s cousin.